Wizcorp/my-type/ReadMe.md

 As is usual on Error objects:

-- message: The message string (as is normal on Error objects)
+- message: The message string.
-- stack: The stack trace
+- stack: The stack trace.

 And additionally:

 - value: The value that broke the assertion rules.
+- code: The code that was registered with the type or the constraint (or `undefined` if none was provided).

 ## License